 There are a few things we like you to know, "before" you join our Waiting List.
 Please read the following information, so there will be no "surprises" later!
 We do not want you to wait all this time, to find out later, that the training with us might not work for you!!!
 Thanks!

 For Service Dogs:

-We can only estimate, when there is a spot (every student will have weekly training at the same day and time) available, since the students already in training, will be finished first!
+We can only estimate, when there is a spot available (every student will have weekly training by appointment), since the students already in training, will be finished first!
 The training per dog is a fairly long time, things can come up from illnesses, to unwanted behaviors of a dog, to vacation time etc..

 Before we start training, we will do a free Consultation, and Evaluation of your dog!
 Please do understand, that not every dog has the temperament, physical ability, and size to perform the work as a Service Dog!
 (We do not take small dogs in general for this job!)
 If you like a Consultation and Evaluation right away, we then charge $ 61 + Tax, which will be refunded as a one hour session, if/ when you are actually starting the training with us!

 Being on the list (there is no contract to be on the Waiting List) cannot guarantee you the start of Service Dog training!!!
 First we have to evaluate your dog, if he/she has the right temperament for the job.
 Even if a dog passes the early evaluation (before you get on the list), a dog's behavior can change until you start training, and if the dog has developed any aggressive behavior in the meantime, or became too fearful, we have to deny your dog!

 Service Dogs are not Guard Dogs!
 Service Dogs are not Pets!
 You will be a Team; your dog is your best friend and partner!
 Legally, he is a medical device.